‘Threadbare’ Show Is Anything But That - Antiques And The Arts Weekly

 The majority of Threadbare booths were focused on clothing traditionally worn by women, yet menswear was also well represented.
 The Quince and Quail of Ashland, N.H., offered a wide range of eras and styles.
 In addition to their vintage sales, owners Maxwell Corbett and Anthony Adamsky also operate an Airbnb in an Odd Fellows Hall in the Lakes Region that they restored, which doubles as a showcase for their stock of antiques.
 Downstairs, Old School Antiques and Ram’s Head Vintage provided what’s known as “Ivy trad” in menswear.
 Jake Elwell of Old School outfitted his booth much like a finals club of such institutions, showcasing vintage and antique finds as well as clothes.
 Glenn Bewley, a shopper of tall stature, was pleasantly surprised to find a seersucker jacket from Old School and a camel hair coat from Ram’s Head.
 The jacket would only need some lengthening in the sleeves, but the camel hair coat was a perfect fit at $150.

 Each booth had its own personality, whether they be filled with racks of curated goods or merchandised with bits and bobs.
 Vintage George had a true showcase piece, a midcentury advertisement figure from Quoddy Moccasins.
 “I just can’t believe this still exists,” said George Dixon, the shop’s eponymous proprietor, adding that he’s happy to hang onto the figure for a while until the right buyer comes along.
 Dixon was mobbed with regulars at the beginning of the show, picking off the vintage tees and ever-popular denim.
 Many marveled at the collection of race car driver Johnny Mann, a fellow Long Islander whose event garb was for sale at Vintage George.
-Dixon drove his van to Dealer’s Choice, mostly forgoing racks in favor of piles, much to pickers’ delight.
+Dixon later drove his van to Dealer’s Choice, mostly forgoing racks in favor of piles, much to pickers’ delight.

 A major style subgroup at Threadbare is vintage workwear, which appeals to both genders due to its unfitted forms and emphasis on movement and comfort.
 Antonio Abrego of Dated Vintage, located in Brooklyn, N.Y., exemplifies this genre, specializing in the mended and customized.
 Sales were steady for Abrego, who was excited to display his best sale of the day; a pair of white painted shorts from 1965 that he requested the buyer to pick up before leaving.
 In addition to surviving regular wear for decades, the shorts are unique as a wearable form of folk art.
 Dated Vintage recently showed at the Manhattan Vintage Clothing Show, sells at two locations in Brooklyn and also had a table at the Sturbridge show.
 A few booths over, Heller’s Cafe and North Woods Vintage also offered an impressive selection of well-worn work clothes ready for a new job.